Skip to content

 • Choose whether to edit timestamp

-5. Review the summary table with all changes
+5. Review the Summary Table with all changes

-6. Confirm to apply all changes at once
+6. Confirm to apply all edits atomically

-Undo Changes
+Undo Changes (Safety Net)

-If you need to undo your changes:
+If you need to revert your changes:

 1. Press Ctrl+Shift+P (or Cmd+Shift+P on Mac)

-2. Type: "Git Time Machine: Undo Changes (Restore Backup)"
+2. Type: "Git Time Machine: Undo Changes"

-3. Select the backup branch to restore
+3. Select the backup branch (auto-created during edit)

-4. Confirm the restoration
+4. Confirm restoration

 🎹 Commands